Dean Corll: Contacting police

-At 8:24 a.m. on August 8, 1973, Henley placed a call to the PPD.
+At 8:24 a.m. on August 8, 1973, Henley telephoned the PPD.
 His call was answered by an operator named Velma Lines.
 In his call, Henley blurted to the operator: "Y'all better come here right now!
 I just killed a man!"
 Henley gave the address to the operator as 2020 Lamar Drive, Pasadena.
-As Kerley, Williams, and Henley waited upon Corll's porch for the police to arrive, Henley mentioned to Kerley that he had "done that (killed by shooting) four or five times."
+As Kerley, Williams, and Henley waited outside Corll's home for the police to arrive, Henley mentioned to Kerley that he had "done that (killing by shooting) four or five times."

 Minutes later, a PPD patrol car arrived at 2020 Lamar Drive.
-The three teenagers were sitting on the porch outside the house, and the officer noted the .22 caliber pistol on the driveway near the trio.
-Henley told the officer that he was the individual who had made the call and indicated that Corll's body was inside the house.
+The three were sitting on the curb outside the house, and the officer noted the .22 caliber pistol on the driveway near the trio.
+Two of the three were weeping.
+The officer observed the younger male slumped forward and rocking back and forth with his head in his hands while weeping as the sole female—also weeping—draped one arm across his shoulder; the slightly older male simply stared blankly across the street.
+The younger male identified himself as Elmer Wayne Henley and told the officer that he was the individual who had made the call and indicated that Corll's body was inside the house.
 After confiscating the pistol and placing Henley, Williams, and Kerley inside the patrol car, the officer entered the bungalow and discovered Corll's body inside the hallway.
 The officer returned to the car and read Henley his Miranda rights.
 In response, Henley shouted: "I don't care who knows about it!
 I have to get it off my chest!"

-Kerley later told detectives that before the police officer had arrived at Lamar Drive, Henley had informed him, "If you wasn't my friend, I could have gotten $200 for you."
+Kerley later told detectives that before the first police officer arrived at Lamar Drive, Henley had informed him, "If you wasn't my friend, I could have gotten $200 for you."